johnart-Cho/johnart-Cho.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-Hi, I'm an AI researcher at [SOCAR](https://www.socar.kr/), the largest car-sharing platform in the Republic of Korea.
+Hi, I'm an applied research scientist at [SOCAR](https://www.socar.kr/), the largest car-sharing platform in the Republic of Korea.

 I finished my MS major in computer science and engineering at Hanyang University, advised by Professor [Yong Suk Choi](http://ai.hanyang.ac.kr/member).
 Before my MS, I comleted my BA in computer science and engineering at [Hanyang University](http://cs.hanyang.ac.kr/).